-Within this report we will be projecting future outcomes under two sets of analyses, deterministic or stochastic.
+Within this report we project future outcomes under two sets of analyses, deterministic or stochastic.
+Note that under both sets of analyses, plan liabilities are projected based on a 6.75% discount rate.

 Deterministic analysis assumes full certainty about future outcomes, particularly with future plan experience and assumptions including investment returns.
-The deterministic approach is useful for gauging the general direction of change and associated consequences and is useful when trying to assess best case or worst-case scenarios or isolating the impacts of a single assumption such as lowering the plan discount rate.
+The deterministic approach is useful for:

+- gauging the general direction of change and associated consequences, - when trying to assess best case or worst-case scenarios, or - isolating the impacts of a single assumption such as lowering the plan discount rate.